 Smoothie King has kept up with changing times, including a growing desire among consumers to be healthier.
 Not only has the chain removed all gluten, trans fats, hydrogenated oils, high fructose corn syrup, and NSF banned substances from its ingredients, but it also joined the low-carb craze by recently introducing a line of Keto Champ smoothies.
 These smoothies feature high-fat, high-protein ingredients such as almond butter, cocoa, and almond milk.
 Also on the menu are snacks such as nuts, protein muffins and cookies, Greek yogurt, chips, pretzels, and protein bars.

-Founded in 1973 by Steve Kuhnau and franchising since 1989, the number of locations has continued growing rapidly in recent years from 564 in 2008 to the current total of 1,073 (an increase of 101 locations from the previous year’s total of 972), of which 36 are company-owned and 129 are located outside the US.
+Founded in 1973 by Steve Kuhnau and franchising since 1989, the number of locations has continued growing rapidly in recent years from 564 in 2008 to the current total of 1,194 (up from the previously reported total of 1,073), of which 36 are company-owned and 129 are located outside the US.

 Jamba recently dropped “Juice” from its name because it offers more than just juices.
 The menu also includes smoothies, bowls, and sandwiches for health-conscious customers.
 In addition to its 31 signature smoothies, there are 13 signature juices, three juice shots, breakfast sandwiches and wraps, baked goods, and artisan flatbreads.

 Jamba is now owned by FOCUS Brands, which is an affiliate of private equity firm Roark Capital Group.
-Founded in San Luis Obispo, California in 1990, the number of locations currently stands at 860 (a decline of 40 locations from the previous year’s total of 900), of which seven are company-owned and 61 are located outside the US.
+Founded in San Luis Obispo, California in 1990, the number of locations currently stands at 869 (up from the previously reported total of 860), of which seven are company-owned and 61 are located outside the US.